torcher/BadMelon/README.md

 - RecipeMath: Contains the models and logic for comparing and manipulating recipes and other ingredient containers

 ### Tests
 Unit test projects are built on xUnit.
-The intension is to have over 90% code coverage with these tests.
+The intention is to have over 90% code coverage with these tests.